Menu

 Compaction performs:

-2. Archival: Old non-critical memories → ARCHIVE
+2. Archival: Old non-critical memories may be nominated for ARCHIVE

 3. Deduplication: Merge similar memories